PooyaAlamirpour/BestPracticesInDotNetCore/readme.md

 - Global exception handling

 In this project, it is used `filter attribute` technique and `problem detail` class.
-Also, there are an amazing nuget package that are called `OneOf` and `ErrorOr` that have lovely ways for handling errors.
+Also, there is an amazing nuget package that is called  `ErrorOr` that has lovely ways for handling errors.